bursonic/driveMalta/Cars/Rules of the road.md

 ###4648 - CARS10.40

-When you are NOT sure that it is safe to reverse your vehicle you should:
+When you are not sure that it is safe to reverse your vehicle you should:

 1. Use your horn
 2. Reverse slowly